• Skip to primary navigation

 Jump to Recipe

-This Banana Peanut Butter Chocolate Chip Muffin recipe employs one of my secrets to good gluten-free baking.
+This Banana Peanut Butter Chocolate Chip Muffin recipe employs one of my secrets to good gluten-free baking, and they're easy-to-make and absolutely scrumptious!

 The truth is there are a lot of secrets to good gluten free baking, and there might be different secrets for different chefs -- but, a few stand out to me from my years of experience trying to hone my skills at it.